 Angela Brown shares her Finding Faith moment

-Angela Brown, internationally acclaimed opera soprano and Indianapolis native joins Kate Appel, Chair of Faith, Justice and the Arts on today’s “Life.Style.Live” to share their personal Finding Faith moments with Randy Ollis.
+Angela Brown, internationally acclaimed opera soprano and Indianapolis native joins Kate Appel, Chair of Faith, Justice and the Arts to share their personal Finding Faith moments with Randy Ollis.

 Angela explains the inspiration behind the upcoming “A Plea for Healing,” a community-wide prayer service.